 Style 1072 is a pattern for a set of hats, including a beret, a turban, and a turban headband:

 Do you remember the ’80s hair ornament trend?
 Style 1157 is a pattern for a set of hair ornaments: a rosette with attached veil, a hair slide with large or small bow in 2 fabrics; and a headband with 2-fabric bow with optional diamante trim:

-Style 1249 is a unusual for offering a set of bridal hats: a hat with attached veil and narrow brim turned up at the back, and two wide-brimmed, crownless hats (both attached to headbands):
+Style 1249 is unusual for offering a set of bridal hats: a hat with attached veil and narrow brim turned up at the back, and two wide-brimmed, crownless hats (both attached to headbands):

 The original owner of my copy of Style 1249 had enclosed magazine pages showing these bridal designs.
 The text reads, “Head Turners: Hats for that special day by Frederick Fox exclusively for Style.”
-It may be that, like McCall’s designer patterns in the 1950s, these hats, veils, and headpieces were designed especially for Style Patterns.
+It could be that, like McCall’s designer patterns in the 1950s, these hats, veils, and headpieces were designed especially for Style Patterns.

 * The Queen’s current milliner Rachel Trevor-Morgan is the only milliner on the current list of warrant holders.

 Royal Ascot begins tomorrow.
 What better way to celebrate than with a free designer millinery pattern, for a Stephen Jones hat called “Nice Package”?

 The hat pattern Stephen Jones recently shared with SHOWstudio was released in early 2012, on the last day of the Paris couture calendar.
 An exaggerated beret inspired by his lilac hatboxes, the original hat is lilac moiré with a sparkle-embellished, pink satin bow.
 Here’s a colour photo: